-WABG as trustee of the W.A.
-Blue Gum Management Trust ("Trust") is the Project Manager.
-The Project Manager receives fees and rent from Growers.
+In addition to WABG acting as Responsible Entity, WABG, as trustee of the W.A.
+Blue Gum Management Trust (Trust), acts as the Project Manager.
+The Project Manager manages the Project for which it receives fees and rent from Growers, as detailed in Section 5.